Nivalyx/osu-wiki/wiki/Tournaments/SSSS/4/en.md

 ## Notes

 [^two-way-tie-note]: Both NAVI and Astralis were tied in all the tiebreaker criteria.
-As such, the two teams were playing an extra play-in match prior to the Quarterfinals to determine the final qualifying spot in their group.
+As such, the two teams were playing an extra play-in match to determine the final qualifying spot in their group.